 Top 5 Gandhi Memorials to visit in India

 National Salt Satyagraha memorial or Dandi museum

-The National Salt Satyagraha memorial is a memorial in Dandi, Gujarat.
+The National Salt Satyagraha Memorial is a memorial in Dandi, Gujarat.
 It has been constructed to honor the activists and participants of Salt Satyagraha.
 Satyagraha was an act of nonviolent civil disobedience in colonial India.
 It was led by Mahatma Gandhi in 1930.
-The memorial is spread over an area of 15 acre.
-It is located in coastal town of Dandi where the salt march ended on April 5th 1930.
-The British salt Monopoly was broken by producing salt by boiling sea water.
+The memorial is spread over an area of 15 acres.
+It is located in the coastal town of Dandi where the salt march ended on April 5th, 1930.
+The British salt Monopoly was broken by producing salt by boiling seawater.
 The project was developed at an estimated cost of 89 crores INR.
-Inside that museum there is an artificial lake; created to symbolize to sea source aspect of the Salt Satyagraha.
-There are solar trees in order to reinstate the virtue of self-sufficiency reinforced by Gandhi in freedom struggle.
-There are solar salt making pans in order to engage the visitors.
-Also there are many statues, murals which tell a story about when, how and for how much time this Satyagraha happened.
-Everything inside this museum makes this memorial a net zero energy project; a beautiful place to visit.
+Inside that museum, there is an artificial lake; created to symbolize to sea source aspect of the Salt Satyagraha.
+There are solar trees in order to reinstate the virtue of self-sufficiency reinforced by Gandhi in the freedom struggle.
+There are solar salt-making pans in order to engage the visitors.
+Also, there are many statues, murals that tell a story about when, how, and for how much time this Satyagraha happened.
+Everything inside this museum makes this memorial a net-zero energy project; a beautiful place to visit.

 National Gandhi Museum and Library